LDeakin/zarrs_ffi/README.md

 FFI bindings for the [zarrs] crate, a rust library for the [Zarr V3](https://zarr.dev) storage format for multidimensional arrays and metadata.

-Developed at the [Department of Materials Physics](https://physics.anu.edu.au/research/mp/), Australian National University, Canberra, Australia.

-**`zarrs` and `zarrs_ffi` are experimental and in limited production use.
-Use at your own risk!**
+Currently `zarrs_ffi` only supports a small subset of the [zarrs] API.

+A changelog can be found [here](https://github.com/LDeakin/zarrs_ffi/blob/main/CHANGELOG.md).
 Example usage can be found in the [examples](https://github.com/LDeakin/zarrs_ffi/tree/main/examples).

-Currently `zarrs_ffi` only supports a small subset of the [zarrs] API.

 ## CMake Quickstart
 1. Install the rust compiler (and cargo).